mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 Considering that `passport.authenticate()` returns a function with the same signature (`req, res, next`), and it's returning a function only so that Passport is framework-agnostic, for all intents and purposes, the second line could well read `passport.authenticate( req, res, next, 'facebook-signin',  function responder( err, user, profile ){ ... } );`.

-So, it could be read as:
+So, it could be read (in a simplified form) as:

     app.get('/auth/signin/facebook/callback', function( req, res, next) {
       passport.authenticate(req, res, next, 'facebook-signin',  function responder( err, user, profile ){